 What NOT to Clean With a Steamer

 - Do not use on unsealed, polished, waxed, or freshly painted surfaces.
 Though some like steaming walls, steam cleaning painted surfaces is not recommended and you should proceed with care.

 - Do not use a garment steamer on delicate fabrics, colors that could run or items that cannot take heat and steam.

 - Never steam-dust musical instruments—they have a unique finish, unlike wooden furniture.

 - Do not linger long when using a steam cleaner on sealed wood, painted surfaces, or any area that has a paper, wood, plywood or cardboard composite construction.
 If using for walls or other areas you are not sure about, always test a small area first and use at your own risk.

 - Do not use a steam duster on finished wood unless you know that the finish is polyurethane-based and can take a little heat and moisture.
 Refer to their cleaning instructions.

 - Do not use a steamer to dust or clean antiques.
-Most have varnish or shellac type of finishes that cannot take heat.
+Most have varnish or shellac type of finishes that cannot take the heat.
 The luster/sheen may be affected and the finish could blister.